-We should replace the unknown term $\mathbb{E}Y\otimes Y$ by its sample covariance, but this is not enough when we consider heavy tailed data $X_1,\ldots,X_N$ as discussed above.
-We define the truncation function
+A natural approach would be to replace the unknown term $\mathbb{E}Y\otimes Y$ by its sample covariance, but this is not enough when we consider heavy tailed data $X_1,\ldots,X_N$, as discussed above.
+In fact, we define the truncation function

 to robustify our estimator in each direction of the sphere.
-The idea is to estimate the matrix through its quadratic form, unfortunately here we lost the computational tractability of the estimator as we need to truncate in each direction.
-Even if we take a net, the number of computations would exponentially increase in the ambient dimension $d$.
-We now describe its final form, we estimate the diagonal and off-diagonal part separately,
+The idea here is to estimate the matrix through its quadratic form.
+Next, we describe the estimator's final form.
+We estimate the diagonal and off-diagonal part separately,